 Drug Abuse Resistance Education (D.A.R.E.)

-Officer Chris Caton has been an officer with the Lancaster Police Department for over sixteen years where he has served as part of the patrol bureau, bicycle patrol unit and is currently a member of the Community Services Unit (C.S.U.).
-He is a 1994 graduate of New Lexington High School.
-He is also a 1996 graduate of Hocking College in Nelsonville, Ohio, where he earned an Associate of Applied Science degree in Police Science and also completed their police academy.
-He started his law enforcement career at the Perry County Sheriff’s Office where he was a deputy sheriff.
+Officer Andrew Bennett has been an officer with the Lancaster Police Department for over five years where he has served as part of the patrol bureau, and is currently a member of the Community Services Unit (C.S.U.).
+He is a 2010 graduate of Amanda Clearcreek High School.
+Officer Bennett is a 2014 Graduate of The Ohio State University and a 2018 graduate of the University of Cincinnati, where he earned a Bachelor’s’ Degree in Psychology and a Master’s Degree in Criminal Justice.

 The Drug Abuse Resistance Education (D.A.R.E.) program is an internationally recognized, model program created in 1983 by the Los Angeles Police Department and the Los Angeles Unified School District.
 The Lancaster Police Department D.A.R.E. program has been in existence since the early 1990's.